MOSES * EGYPT * SPAETH

 The Finding of Moses", a romanticizing motif beautifully pictured in oil, 1904, by Sir Lawrence

-Alma-Tadema, the British-Dutch painter - a myth not historical correct on the Egyptian pharaonic
+Alma-Tadema, the British-Dutch painter - a myth not historically correct about the Egyptian pharaonic

-daughter with Moses as the claimed Hebrew child found at a set-up coincidence
+Daughter and with Moses as the claimed Hebrew child found at an arranged incident

 .